i3uex/metrikabox/README.md

 #### 3.2.2 Optional arguments

 - `--model_config_path`: Path to the model configuration file.
-- `--task`: Task to perform with the model (classify o segment).
+- `--task`: Task to perform with the model (classify or segment).
 Default: segment